aseprite/docs/exporting.md

 Generally you will use *File > Save* to [save your work](save.md) with full information [as an `.aseprite` file](files.md#aseprite).
-Then you can export your sprite for your own game, website, application, etc. using the *File > Export* menu option (<kbd>Ctrl+Alt+Shift+S</kbd> key or <kbd>⌥⇧⌘S</kbd> on macOS) to convert your sprite into a `.gif` file or a sequence of `.png` files.
+Then you can export your sprite for your own game, website, application, etc. using the *File > Export > Export As* menu option (<kbd>Ctrl+Alt+Shift+S</kbd> key or <kbd>⌥⇧⌘S</kbd> on macOS) to convert your sprite into a `.gif` file or a sequence of `.png` files.

-*File > Export* will remember the latest options you've used in case that you want to save the copy again.
+*File > Export > Export As* will remember the latest options you've used in case that you want to save the copy again.

 ## Export as a sequence of images